Lipase: Uses

 In the commercial sphere, lipases are widely used in laundry detergents.
 Several thousand tons per year are produced for this role.

 Lipases are catalysts for hydrolysis of esters and are useful outside of the cell, a testament to their wide substrate scope and ruggedness.
 The ester hydrolysis activity of lipases has been well evaluated for the conversion of triglycerides into biofuels or their precursors.

-Lipases are chiral, which means that they can be used for the enantioselective hydrolysis prochiral diesters.
+Lipases are chiral, which means that they can be used for the enantioselective hydrolysis of prochiral diesters.
 Several procedures have been reported for applications in the synthesis of fine chemicals.

 Lipases are generally animal sourced, but can also be sourced microbially.

 Biomedicine

 Blood tests for lipase may be used to help investigate and diagnose acute pancreatitis and other disorders of the pancreas.
 Measured serum lipase values may vary depending on the method of analysis.

-Lipase assist in the breakdown of fats in those undergoing pancreatic enzyme replacement therapy (PERT).
-It is a component in Sollpura (Liprotamase).
+In patients with exocrine pancreatic insufficiency, pancreatic enzyme replacement therapy (PERT) is used to replace the various enzymes that are produced by the pancreas the supplementation of pancreatic enzymes to treat.
+Enzyme mixtures used for PERT will include lipase, amylase, and protease.